Last updated date: [1/20/2020]

 Open Internet Disclosure

 Outback Internet is locally owned and operated wireless Internet service provider.
 We value our clients and our community.
 We strive to bring you the best rural Internet coupled with premium service and support.
 We want to share with you our network technology and network management practices.
+Our commercial terms of service are available here.

 Our Network Technology